-If you're interested in using your concealer as a foundation but seek a long-lasting, full-coverage finish, this brand-new debut from Becca will be your BFF this fall.
+If you're interested in using your concealer as a foundation but seek a long-lasting, full-coverage finish, the one from Becca will be your BFF this fall.
 The finish is stunning, it blends easily, and while it does have a tackier feeling than some, it's water-resistant, skin-smoothing, and guaranteed to tackle even the most stubborn of breakouts.
-However, I recommend using a damp Beautyblender versus your fingers for spreading since it's not the thinnest texture.

 "In addition to Neutrogena's, I also love to this concealer from Milk Makeup," Kaitlyn told me.
 "I use it all over like foundation because it's lightweight and my skin feels like it can actually breathe, yet it's thin enough to spread evenly."

 Makeup artists, celebrities, and editors alike adore Hourglass's infamous foundation/concealer hybrid.
-In fact, when I had a chance to interview Vanessa Hudgens a couple of months ago, she said she pretty much insists makeup artists use it on her to help diffuse any unevenness or problem spots.
+In fact, when I had a chance to interview Vanessa Hudgens, she said she pretty much insists makeup artists use it on her to help diffuse any unevenness or problem spots.

 "I've actually turned so many makeup artists onto the Hourglass Vanish Seamless Finish Foundation Stick ($46)," she told me.
 "With almost every makeup artist I've ever worked with, I'm just like, 'Hey, you should use this.'
 It's just beautiful, and the coverage is amazing."